Setting

 During the Miocene (mid-Tertiary), extensive brine lakes covered most of southern Arizona as shown in the below diagram:

 The Colorado River basin had not formed yet, and the water pooled in what is now Arizona, in deep rift zones.
-Evaporation of these lakes resulted in salt deposits 10,000 feet thick at Luke AFB near Phoenix, and the largest gypsum deposit in the world which is found at nearby Picacho, AZ.
+Evaporation of these lakes resulted in salt deposits up to 10,000 feet thick at Luke AFB near Phoenix, and the largest gypsum deposit in the world which is found at nearby Picacho, AZ.
 Another salt deposit is under Higley, AZ, which is now part of Gilbert.
 Below is a link to an excellent document on the subject:

 http://mollymarieprospect.com/Peralta2posting/circular_30-az_has_salt.pdf